http-kennedy/dev_template/README.md

 # dev_template

-A module to quickly generate a basic Python project template.
+A module to quickly generate a basic Python project template without the fluff.

 ## Features